dhermes/bossylobster-blog/content/2018-09-07-graduated.md

 One of the biggest lessons I learned was about myself: I need to **say no** more often.
-I continued to say yes, to [side projects][6], to coffee in SF, to doing Python training on the side, etc. Saying no a bit more frequently would have allowed me to spend more time on research and to finish sooner as I'd originally hoped.
+I continued to say yes, to [side projects][6], to coffee in SF, to teaching Python training on the side, etc. Saying no a bit more frequently would have allowed me to spend more time on research and to finish sooner as I'd originally hoped.